$80 Off Any Repair

 How Much Does a Furnace Inspection Cost?

-The average cost of furnace inspection shouldn’t be more than $100 in Denver, CO.
+The average cost of a Denver routine inspection shouldn’t be more than $100 in Denver, CO.
 It covers everything that you can do at home but it’s done by professionals and includes:

 • Check and Tighten Motor Belts